benoitletondor/mvp-core/README.md

 Every view should provide a `PresenterFactory` that will be called by the `Loader` to get a new instance of the presenter when needed.

-Here's an exemple of the implementation within an `Activity`:
+Here's an example of the implementation within an `Activity`:

 ```java
 public class MainActivity extends BaseMVPActivity<MainViewPresenter, MainView>